ericamcconnaughey/portfolio/README.md

 ## Technologies Used

-_HTML and CSS, including Bootstrap._
+_HTML and CSS, including Bootstrap 4.0._

 ### License